blind-computing/blindarch/README.md

 # WARNING
 # This version is under development.
 DO NOT USE THIS unless you are working with us on testing.
 USE OF THIS VERSION MAY RESULT IN DATA LOSS

-## This test branch adds an experimental install script based on the EZARCH scripting system by Eznik.
+## This test branch adds an experimental install script based on the EZARCH scripting system by Eznix.
 ## This version is heavily customized to assist blind users in a quick and basic install.
 For information on EZARCH, please visit the [main page on Sourceforge](https://sourceforge.net/projects/ezarch/)